 It is your responsibility to follow up on your application status.
 To proceed with the loan application process, click on the following link:

-For sixteen-week classes in the spring 2019 semester, Financial Aid will pay into student college accounts during the week of February 11, 2019.
-Financial aid is only disbursed for classes you are actively attending.
-If you have late starting classes your full disbursement may be delayed until after the late-starting classes begin.
+For the eight-week classes in the Summer 2019 semester, Financial Aid will pay into student college accounts during the week of June 17.
+Financial Aid is only disbursed for classes you are actively attending.
+If you have late-starting classes your full disbursement may be delayed until after the late-starting classes begin.

-For full-term classes the Cashier’s Office will issue refunds via direct deposit or check the week of February 18, 2019.
-Please click the Financial Aid Disbursement General Info link for detailed information regarding disbursements for late starting classes and instructions on setting up direct deposit.
+The Cashiers Office will issue refunds via direct deposit or check the week of June 24, 2019.
+Please click the Financial Aid Disbursement General info link for detailed information regarding disbursements for late starting classes and instructions on setting up direct deposit.

-The payment deadline for the spring 2019 semester is January 15, 2019.
-Students must have a financial aid or a payment plan in place by then to avoid being dropped from their classes for non-payment.
+The payment deadline for the Summer 2019 semester is May 16, 2019.
+Students must have financial aid or a payment plan in place by then to avoid being dropped from classes for non-payment.

 Some grant and scholarship funds are limited, so we encourage students to file as soon as possible to maximize their award.
-Students should fill out their FAFSA by May 1st each year for the upcoming Fall term.
-If you don’t apply by May 1st, your application will still be processed and you will be considered for whatever funding we still have available.
+Students should fill out their FAFSA by May 1 each year for the upcoming Fall term.
+If you don’t apply by May 1, your application will still be processed for Fall, however, the available funds may be limited.

 Students who transfer from other colleges or universities and wish to complete a degree or certificate at SFCC must request that each institution they attended send official transcripts to the Registrar’s Office.
 Credit hours that are transferred from institutions previously attended will count toward a student’s Satisfactory Academic Progress.